|Pregnancy Week (Select):|

 By Jo Hunter

 Mother, Midwife, Childbirth Educator, Doula and former Pre-school Teacher

 Before I became a mother I worked in early childhood development and much of my time was spent observing and recording children’s developmental capabilities and needs and using those recordings to write programs for individual children in early childhood settings.
 I worked with many highly university trained early childhood experts, all of whom could rattle off the theories of Erickson and Piaget, but when it came to actually connecting physically and emotionally with children many of them didn’t have a clue.

 I personally birthed 4 children in 5 & 1/2 years (all naturally into water with the last 3 births taking place in my home) and subsequently had my own pre-school at home!
-This is when I became passionate about issues around childbirth, a self confessed ‘birth junkie’ studied, attended courses and workshops and became a childbirth educator and doula.
+This is when I became passionate about issues around childbirth, a self confessed ‘birth junkie’ studied, attended courses and workshops and became a childbirth educator and doula before becoming a midwife.

 All of my children were involved in the births of their siblings and their involvement was one of the many reasons I chose to birth at home with the last 3 babies.

 I could wax on for ages about the social, emotional, cognitive and physical developmental benefits for children who witness the birth of their siblings, all of which are valid and factual points to make, however I consider it to be more beneficial to try a little exercise at getting you into the mind of a small child.

 Try to cast your mind back to childhood, just try to remember some of the feelings of being in a small body and being a small child.
 Now remember some important family events from childhood, it may be Christmas, a family wedding, a birthday, an engagement party.
 Remember how it made you feel when you were involved in a family event and remember how it made you feel when you were excluded.